 - Is my financial foundation rock solid?
 That is, am I debt-free (at a minimum, SMI encourages readers to be debt-free with the possible exception of a reasonable mortgage) and is my emergency-savings fund sufficient?
 If not, I should sell enough stock (or stop contributing to my 401(k) plan long enough) to repair the cracks in my foundation.

 - Are my earlier assumptions about my lifetime earnings, retirement and lifestyle goals, health needs, and life expectancy still acceptable?
-If in doubt, I should once again run the numbers (The MoneyGuidePro® software described in SMI’s February 2017 cover article provides a valuable tool for working through these issues).
-The results might dictate a change in my portfolio mix between stocks and bonds (see The SMI Handbook, page 159 or the Getting Started section of the SMI website).
+If in doubt, I should once again run the numbers (the MoneyGuidePro® software described in SMI’s February 2017 cover article provides a valuable tool for working through these issues).
+The results might dictate a change in my portfolio mix between stocks and bonds (see The Sound Mind Investing Handbook, page 159 or the Getting Started section of the SMI website).

 - Am I currently using investing strategies that reflect my emotional tolerance of risk?
 The wrong time to make adjustments to your plan is to wait until a bear market arrives, then panic and sell based on the overwhelming emotion of the moment.
 Knowing yourself, and building an all-weather portfolio that you know you can ride through the next bear market, exemplifies a healthy inside-out investing approach.
 It may lead to some selling in one strategy now in order to transition into another strategy.